$\tau$-Functions, Birkhoff Factorizations and Difference Equations: Introduction

+After applying a change of variables, one can see that this is precisely the $A_{\infty/2}$ $Q$-system, see, e.g.,~\cite{MR2566162}.
+We refer to this system as the $2Q$-system, as it is obtained from the representation theory of the central extension of the loop group of~${\rm GL}_{2}$.

-In the second part of the paper we generalize our derivation of the $Q$-system by using the loop group of $\mathbf{GL}_{3}$, obtaining $\tau$-functions $\tau_{k,l}^{(\alpha,\beta)}(c_{k},d_{k},e_{k})$, where $k,l,\alpha,\beta\in\mathbb{Z}$ and the $c_{k},d_{k},e_{k}$ are coordinates on the lower triangular subgroup of the loop group of $\mathbf{GL}_{3}$.
-We can explicitly calculate these $\tau$-functions, see Theorem \ref{thm:n=3taufunctions}, but the answer is much more complicated than the simple Hankel determinants in the $2\times 2$ case.
+In the second part of the paper we generalize our derivation of the $2Q$-system by using the loop group of ${\rm GL}_{3}$, obtaining $\tau$-functions $\tau_{k,\ell}^{(\alpha,\beta)}(c_{i},d_{i},e_{i})$, where $k,\ell,\alpha,\beta\in\mathbb{Z}$ and the $c_{i}$, $d_{i}$, $e_{i}$ are coordinates on the lower triangular subgroup of the loop group of~${\rm GL}_{3}$.
+We can explicitly calculate these $\tau$-functions, see Theorem~\ref{thm:n=3taufunctions}, but their formula is much more complicated than the simple Hankel determinants in the $2\times 2$ case.
 Next we introduce Baker functions, now $3\times 3$ matrices depending on a spectral parameter, and the linear equations for the Baker functions.
-Again we can explicitly calculate the connection matrices in terms of $\tau$-functions, see Lemma \ref{lem:9} and Lemma \ref{lem:10}.
-Compatibility now gives us a system of \emph{four} equations (Theorem \ref{thm:3by3Qsystem})
+Again, we can explicitly calculate the connection matrices in terms of $\tau$-functions, see Lemma~\ref{lem:9}.
+Compatibility of the equations satisfied by the connection matrices in this case gives us a system of \emph{four} equations (Theorem~\ref{thm:3by3Qsystem}), which we will refer to as the $3Q$-system.
+For all $\alpha,\beta\in {\mathbb Z}$ and $k,\ell \geq 0$

-The first two of these new equations are generalizations of $T$-system equations, more precisely the first equation is for fixed $\beta$ a $T$-system, after a change of variables, and for the second equation one fixes $\alpha$.
-See e.g., \cite{MR2773889} for information on $T$-systems.
+The first two of these new equations are generalizations of $T$-system equations.
+More precisely, for fixed $\beta$, after a change of variables, the first equation is a $T$-system equation.
+Similarly, in the second equation, after applying a change of variables, we obtain a $T$-system equation for fixed~$\alpha$.
+It is known that $Q$- and $T$-systems are related to many areas in mathematics and physics.
+See for instance \cite{MR2577308,MR2566162} for relations to cluster algebras, and~\cite{MR2773889} for applications in integrable systems.

-The last two equations seem to be related to the fusion rules of quantum transfer matrices for Young diagrams consisting of two rectangular blocks, see \cite{MR1463111}, \cite{MR1364795}.
+In particular it is known, see \cite{MR2254805}, that some particular solutions of $T$-systems are $q$-characters of Kirillov--Reshetikhin modules~\cite{MR906858, MR1255302}.
+It is therefore natural to ask if a similar representation theoretic meaning of particular solutions of the new $3Q$-system, \eqref{eq:48}, exists.

+In another direction, the $\tau$-functions for the $Q$-system are, as we mentioned above, determinants of Hankel matrices, which appear in the theory of orthogonal polynomials~\cite{MR2191786}, and in the Toda lattice~\cite{MR1424652}.
+Again one can wonder what the meaning of the $3Q$-system is from the point of view of orthogonal polynomials and Toda lattices.
+We will see in Section~\ref{sec:wideh-tau-funct} that the $\tau$-functions of the $3Q$-system depend on the choice of a~lower triangular matrix

+Here $C(z)$, $D(z)$, $E(z)$ are series in $z$.
+When we look at the special case where $E(z)=0,$ we obtain $\tau$-functions that are determinants of block Hankel matrices, related to bi-orthogonal polynomials, and $4$-band Toda lattices (see, e.g.,~\cite{MR2754822}).
+See~\cite{MR3709701} for a~preliminary report on this.